Using Excel AND function with IF

 This is where Excel “AND” and “OR” functions can play their role.
 The AND function determines if all conditions in a test are True.

-In the next section, I will show you using the Excel IF in conjunction with AND function for using multiple conditions, so keep reading.
+In the next section, I will show you how to use Excel IF in conjunction with AND function for using multiple conditions, so keep reading.

 See how IF/AND functions are used to establish that.